true-happiness/true-happiness.github.io/_posts/2016-03-22-why-know-oneself.markdown

 	</li>
 </ol>

-<p>Meditation allows us to experience a state of stillness.
+<p>This practice is known since ancient times as "<strong>meditation</strong>".
+Meditation allows us to experience a state of stillness.
 When the mind is not looking for something it wants and is not concern about its dislike, our mind comes together to produce an experience of True Happiness.</p>

 <p>Be careful though that the practice of mindfulness is <em>not</em> about not thinking or ignoring or denying the reality of our undesirable thoughts and feelings.
 Mindfulness is simply to be mindful.
 All thoughts, feeling and everything that comes to our senses are <em>allowed.</em> The practice of mindfulness is not a judgment on ourselves.
 It is not a self-management exercise in which we must assert control over ourselves.
 It is a practice of knowing and being mindful of life as it is.</p>